Nytril-ark/maktaba/README.md

 # tasks:

-### CSS
+### CSS (2 people)
-- login, signup, and "forgot password"
+- login, signup, and "forgot password" using better input form. (try: https://uiverse.io/forms)
 - put contact page under home page, add more photos, better css, more fake contacts (facebook, whatsapp, instagram, etc)
-- better css & statistics for admin dashboard (number of books, number of users, etc)
+- statistics / graph for admin dashboard (number of books, number of users, etc)

 - browse page: better css for search bar, use cards for books instead of table, like: https://uiverse.io/cards or like https://uiverse.io/Satwinder04/young-zebra-44.
 Use grid layout for cards
 - borrowed books: use cards too.

+### JS

+##### search, admin dashboard, book page.
+(3 people)
 - book page: Make each of the book details have classes, like:
 ```
 <div class="author"></div>
 <div class="description"></div>
 ```
-this way we can have just 1 html book page and change the details from javascript. (function that get element by classname, and changes author, description, picture, etc depending on what book is being displayed)
+- this way we can have just 1 html book page and change the details from javascript. (function that get element by classname, and changes author, description, picture, etc depending on what book is being displayed)

-### JS:

-##### search, admin dashboard, book page.
 - we make a JS class for books that has attributes like author, description, image, etc..
 Then we store an array of that class in the JS of the search page.
 And the search function looks through that array.
 - the array is stored in `books.js` and imported by all 3 pages.
 - admin dashboard can delete or add items in that array

-##### Login & Signup
+##### Login & Signup (1 person)
 - admin pages have something in their JS like
 ```
 if (role !== admin) redirect();